cyan-1/Technobot/README.md

 __Server Settings:__

-Since the bot is a real player and not a NPC your server must have cracked.
+Since the bot is a real player and not a NPC your server must be cracked.

 > How to make a server cracked:
 >